 - Livestock waste can contaminate water, and grazing near waterways can contribute to erosion.

 The hydrologic cycle—the pathway of water movement on Earth and in the atmosphere—is strongly connected to the climate system.
 Changes in climate have been observed to negatively impact watershed health, and predictions for the future show a continued downward trend.
+Some of these changes include increasing ambient air temperatures, earlier and more rapid snowmelt, fewer and more intense rainfall events, and more frequent and extreme droughts and floods.

-These events can impact watershed health by:
+These events can further impact watershed health by:

 - Reducing dissolved oxygen levels in streams and lakes